 There is a handbook provided and ongoing training opportunities throughout the time as an accompanying adult.

-A handbook includes all you should need to know about being an Appropriate Adult.
+A handbook includes all you should need to know about being an accompanying adult.

-Telephone back-up is available whilst you are at the police station.
-We are also available by email and phone to answer any queries you might have at other times.
+We are also available by email and phone to answer any queries you might have at any time.

 All volunteers receive supervision and if you require more support a one-to-one meeting in person can be arranged as well as support via phone and email as regularly as required.